 Program History

-In 1952, John Irwin (1929-2010) robbed a gas station and served a five-year prison term for armed robbery in Soledad Prison.
-During his time in prison, he earned 24 college credits through a university extension program.
-After his release from prison, Irwin earned a B.A. from UCLA, a Ph.D. from UC Berkeley, and then served as a Professor of Sociology and Criminology at San Francisco State University for 27 years, during which he became known internationally as an expert on the U.S. prison system.
+In 1952, John Irwin (1929–2010) was convicted of armed robbery and served five years in Soledad Prison.
+During his incarceration, he completed 24 college credits through a university extension program.
+After his release, he earned a B.A. from UCLA and a Ph.D. from UC Berkeley.
+He later served as a professor at San Francisco State University for 27 years, becoming an internationally recognized expert on the U.S. prison system.

 Student Testimonies